 These virtual roles are delivered with Optimizely:

 WebAdmins and WebEditors are non-virtual Optimizely-specific groups.
 They provide access to the CMS admin and edit views.
-The groups are predefined in Optimizely, but they need to be added from the admin view to become available for usage, if you manage users in the CMS admin view, with the SQL Server role/membership provider.
+The groups are predefined in Optimizely, but they need to be added from the admin view to become available for usage, if you manage users in the CMS admin view, using for example EPiServer.Cms.UI.AspNetIdentity package.

 When setting up a website, you will also want to configure logging for example for troubleshooting.
 You can use different logging tools.
-The Logging API shipped with Optimizely is an abstraction for writing log messages from the system, and is used internally by Optimizely assemblies for all logging, but can also be used by any third-party product or implementation.
+Logging within CMS is based on the logging framework within ASP.NET Core so configuring logging for a CMS application is the same as for other ASP.NET Core applications.
 See Logging.